The story and research behind Global Grand Central.

 In an ideal world, social actions work together for the same ends – we plan activities aware of previous experience and knowledge, act, evaluate and spread lessons in a never ending cycle.
 By learning from mistakes and successes we contribute to improved understandings – and a better world.

 In September 2017, Global Grand Central presented the Research Paper “Mobilising Networks Through Web-based Archival Practice” at an ENCATC research conference in Brussels.
-It was based on our work across Europe, and an analysis of reporting practices in arts and culture.
+It was based on our work across Europe, and built the argument for establishing a new bottom-up evaluation and reporting standard – designed to enable learning across peers.
+The Global Grand Central platform is built on its arguments.

 – See the presentation with slides and audio at the top of this page (11 mins)